-If you are a fan of Indian food and chicken livers, you are going to LOVE this spicy chicken liver fry.
+If you are a fan of Indian food and chicken livers, you will LOVE this spicy chicken liver fry.
 And honestly, even if you’re not a huge fan of chicken livers, you’re still going to really like this dish.
 It’s spicy and flavorful and a great way to enjoy eating chicken livers!

 A lot of people love the taste of chicken livers.
-I am going to be super honest with you guys and say that I am normally not a fan BUT when prepared bhuna-style with lots of spices, it becomes a dish that will please any meat-eater.
+I will be super honest with you guys and say that I am normally not a fan, BUT when prepared bhuna-style with lots of spices, it becomes a dish that will please any meat-eater.
 If I actually really enjoy eating this dish, then you will too.
-It has my mom’s approval too – she says it’s the best chicken liver fry she has had!

 All you need to prepare this (besides the obvious: chicken livers) is my pre-made onion masala and spices!

 You can serve this dish with rice and any veg side dish, OR you can even put the meat in-between two slices of bread and eat it like a sandwich.
 The second way might be a good option for those who don’t love the idea of eating chicken livers.
 It’s so tasty that after a sandwich or two, you can move on to eating this on a plate 😉

 Why eat chicken liver?

 I know that organ meat is not for everyone but in my opinion, eating this type of meat is a good way to be a conscientious omnivore because you are eating all parts of the animal and not just the popular parts.

 I recently found out that I’m currently anemic – meaning, my iron levels are low.
 I’m following my doc’s recommendations, but I also want to do what I can to increase those levels naturally.
 Chicken livers just so happen to be very high in iron.
 They are also high in protein, rich in folate, and basically just really vitamin-rich, including vitamin B12.